 This composition can be achieved where the equal visual weight is mirrored on both sides of the axis which lies in the center of the composition.

-Elements are placed asymmetrically when a visual weight of one element differ from another element and are adjusted along the axis to meet the right composition.
-If you place an element, for example, an image on one side of the axis then the opposite of axis need to be filled multiple smaller elements to balance the composition.
+Elements are placed asymmetrically when the visual weight of one element differ from another element and are adjusted along the axis to meet the right composition.
+If you place an element, for example, an image on one side of the axis then the opposite axis needs to be filled with multiple smaller elements to balance the composition.
 Asymmetrical designs are bolder and can bring real visual interest and movement to your composition.

 This type of balance is used to create when we want the composition that forces to the center of the axis making it a strong point of attraction.

 As the name suggests emphasis itself plays a very important and vital role in the design and it often overlaps with every other principle of design where it's primary aim is to create a focal point that stands out distinct from the rest of the design elements in which it has to carry highest visual weight possible to grab the user attention.

 Simply put, the emphasis is used to drive a call to action (e.g., a sign-up, purchase, or login button, etc.) in designing user-interfaces.
 And sometimes, breaking the flow of a design element can help you create emphasis.

 Note that, not everything can stand out, and emphasizing too many elements can confuse the user, who won't stay to try and figure it out.
 This is why visually playing with this dominant element can help make everyone commit to what is important.

 This principle helps in structuring a piece of information on how a human eye should perceive different elements on the page.
 As designers, we need to consider several factors such a size, contrast, alignment, and pattern(F-pattern is more engaging compared to Z-pattern where users can quickly scan through a page without staring their eye in moving every edge of the screen) in establishing a proper hierarchy which effectively makes a complex story simple.